 The human connection with animals is timeless.
-First as food, then as working partners that carried our loads, helped us hunt or managed and protected our herds, and then evolved into companions.
+First as food, then as working partners that carried our loads, helped us hunt or managed and protected our herds, and then evolving into companions.
 Animals have become an integral part of our lives in one way or another so it’s not surprising many of us want to include them in our hiking activities.
 While taking domestic animals on hikes is much more common in the USA, this is also starting to become more common in Australia.

 In this article we look at the options for taking animals on the trail from an Australian perspective as a companion or to help us with our endeavours.